On average, your neighbors pay $100 a month.See Your Rates

 To combat ever-increasing numbers of distracted drivers on the roadway, Washington State has enacted legislation known as the Hands-Free Law.
 This law makes it illegal to talk or text while holding a cell phone when you are operating a motor vehicle.
 If a police officer sees you with a cell phone in your hand while driving, they can pull you over and ticket you for $124.
 Drivers can use hands-free devices if they wish to talk or text.
 New drivers with learner’s permits or intermediate driver’s licenses may not use cell phones at all except in an emergency.

-Washington has implemented a 3-tier graduated driver’s license program beginning with a learner’s permit and ending with full driver privileges once all conditions are met.
+Washington has implemented a 3-tier graduated driver’s license program beginning with a learner’s permit and ending with full driver privileges once you meet all conditions.

-Teens are allowed to apply for a learner’s permit once they’re 15 years old and have completed an approved drivers' education course.
+Teens can apply for a learner’s permit once they’re 15 years old and have completed an approved drivers' education course.
 Drivers with learner's permits are required to drive at least 50 hours under supervision.
 Ten of those hours must be at night.
 Once these conditions are satisfied, and the driver has reached at least the age of 16, they can take the driver’s test.
-If they pass the test, an intermediate license is issued.
+If they pass the test, they'll get an intermediate license.

 Washington State has no special provisions for senior drivers, but all drivers are required to renew their driver’s license every 5 years.